Move Forward Guide

 Elbow fractures are bone breaks that can happen in any of the 3 bones in the area of the elbow joint (humerus, radius, or ulnar bones).
 Often, a person will feel or hear a snap or pop in the elbow area at the time of the injury.
 An elbow fracture can happen from falling on or being hit in the hand, wrist, elbow, or shoulder.
 The fracture can be a crack in the bone, a bone chip, or a more serious splitting of the bone.

 There are 3 types of bone fractures:

-- Type I - a "nondisplaced" fracture, where the bone has a break but is still in normal position.
+- Type I. A "nondisplaced" fracture, where the bone has a break, but is still in its normal position.

-- Type III - the most serious type of fracture, because there are multiple breaks of the bone.
+- Type III.
+The most serious type of fracture, with multiple breaks of the bone.

-Type I and II fractures usually are treated without surgery, but type III fractures usually require surgery.
+Type I and II fractures usually are treated without surgery, but Type III fractures usually require surgery.
 Fractures can take 2 to 8 weeks or more to heal, depending on their severity and on each affected individual’s general health.

 Elbow Fracture: See More Detail

 How Does it Feel?